nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Challenge your friends to see who can earn the most points on E-Duke-8!

+Understand more about E-Duke-8, and how you can use it to aid your learning, through this User Guide.

 ## 2. Quick Start

 1. Ensure that you have Java 11 or above installed.